MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/feedback-items-notifications.md

 6. Uncheck **Subscribe** field if you no longer wish to receive notifications for organization

 >[!NOTE]
-> Availability of this functionality depends on how feedback form is configured for an engaagment.
+> Availability of this functionality depends on how feedback form is configured for an engagement.
 This step is performed by the engagement owner.